 Arq 7 is good software, on macOS and Windows, for backups.
 But it’s paid and proprietary.
 The indie dev behind it has made a strong effort to open up as much of it as he could while maintaining his business model.

 Backblaze B2 is a great SaaS for off-site data storage.
 It’s cheaper than Amazon S3, but compatible with Amazon S3.
-It’s plugged in to a lot of UNIX backup tools already, like rclone.
+It’s plugged in to a lot of UNIX backup tools already, like rclone

-restic is an absolutely magical piece of open source Linux software written in Go.
+is an absolutely magical piece of open source Linux software written in Go.
 It’s free as in free beer, and free as in freedom.

 It’s rock-solid and has all the features you need to get your backup workflow handled.
 I think of it as “ZFS implemented in userspace.”
 You get repos, snapshots, tags, chunk-based deduplication.
 You get tuneable compression, performance, pruning, as well.
 What’s not to love?

-Hackers don’t need to live in fear of losing their data.
-These open (restic, rclone), or nearly-open (Arq), tools can help.
-Interoperability is also important in your backup approach, which his why Backblaze B2 is a good approach for your offsite backup, it being interoperable with S3 protocols/tools/APIs.
-Scriptability is of the ultimate importance for backups, and restic + rclone + Backblaze B2 give you the ultimate in scriptability.
+), or nearly-open (Arq), tools can help.
+Interoperability is also important in your backup approach, which is why Backblaze B2 is a good approach for your offsite backup, it being interoperable with S3 protocols/tools/APIs.
+Scriptability is of the ultimate importance for backups, and restic

 Paranoia is also important in backups.
 “Hope is not a strategy.”
 These tools all have the right amount of paranoia built right in.